Ambulatory, Outpatient Addiction Treatment

 Ambulatory or outpatient treatment does not involve an overnight stay at a treatment facility, but it can provide effective outpatient rehab in New Jersey.
 Outpatient or ambulatory care takes place at a facility that specializes in treating substance use disorders.
 Treatment at outpatient rehabs in New Jersey can accommodate the needs of acute withdrawal while also providing maintenance substance use disorder treatment.

 Less Disruptive and More Effective at Lower Cost

-Outpatient treatment for addiction is more acceptable to patients because it does not uproot them from the home environment in order to access treatment.
-Ambulatory or outpatient treatment helps reduce the stigma associated with the disease of addiction because it normalizes the disease.
+Outpatient treatment for addiction is more convenient to patients because it does not uproot them from the home environment in order to access treatment.
+Ambulatory or outpatient detox and outpatient rehab in New Jersey is easily accessible and helps reduce the stigma associated with the disease of addiction because it normalizes the disease.

-Other chronic diseases like diabetes or even contagious HIV do not require confining inpatient treatment, but with addiction inpatient detoxification and rehabilitation is the default modality of treatment, which only serves to perpetuate the stigma associated with the disease.
+Other chronic diseases, like diabetes or even contagious HIV, do not require constricting inpatient treatment, but for addiction, inpatient detoxification and rehabilitation is the default modality of treatment, which only serves to perpetuate the stigma associated with the disease.

 Benefits of Ambulatory Outpatient